10 church signs that make people cringe

 3. Being cheesy

-This goes for rhymes, homonyms, alliteration and assonance too.
-This isn't a fixed rule, but many times these dandy devices are not very funny, clever or profound.
-For example, "No time to pray makes easy prey."
+This goes for rhymes, homophones, homonyms and alliteration too.
+This isn't a fixed rule.
+It's all subjective, but many times these dandy devices are not funny, clever or profound.
+Example: "No time to pray makes easy prey."
+Oh boy.
 “God always answers knee-mail” is another offender.
+Yikes.

 5. Trying to sound deep, but forgetting how people might interpret it

 The fortune cookie business may be a better path for you if you post signs like, "He who rows the boat doesn’t have time to rock it."
 Another example: “The most powerful position is on your knees.”
+Yet another, “Love is like bread; it should be made daily.”
 No comment here.
-Yet another, “Love is like bread; it should be made daily.”
+Consult your youth group.

 6. Making light of suffering

 Today's culture doesn't take the idea of hell seriously.
-Churches that try to be clever about it on their sign only make it worse.
+Churches that try to be clever about torture only make it worse.
 Example: “Stop, drop and roll doesn’t work in hell!”
+Great.
+Roll it back to the days of hellfire and brimstone ... because that worked.

 7. Using poor grammar and/or spelling

-Many people in the secular world consider themselves smarter than they consider Christians.
-Do you really want to post free advertising for these folks?
-Example: "Will the road your on get to my place? -God"
+Many people in the secular world consider themselves smarter than Christians.
+Do you really want to post free advertising for them?
+Example: "Will the road your on get to my place? ~ God"

 8. Quoting God

-The Bible does a great job quoting God.
-Do you really want to try to top it?
-See the above poor grammar example.
+The Bible does a great job at quoting God — the best.
+Don't try to top it.
+See the example above.

 9. Posing rhetorical questions

-A common misconception is that a question on a church sign will persuade someone to come to church in order to find the answer.
-Most people just turn the question into a rhetorical one, and ignore it.
-Example: "Whose child are you?"
+A common misconception is that questions on a church sign will persuade someone to come in and find the answer.
+Most people just turn the question into a rhetorical one and ignore it.
+Example: "Do you know where you're going when you die?"

 10. Using outdated pop-culture